kedacore/keda-docs/content/docs/2.2/deploy.md

     helm install keda kedacore/keda --namespace keda
     ```

-> 💡 Make sure to manually install the CRDs since Helm does not update nor add new CRDs.
-> Learn more about it on [kedacore/charts #139](https://github.com/kedacore/charts/issues/139).

 ### Uninstall

 If you want to remove KEDA from a cluster you can run one of the following: